-- Your child signals that his or her diaper is wet or soiled.
+- Signal that their diaper is wet or soiled

-- Your child seems interested in the potty chair or toilet.
+- Seem interested in the potty chair or toilet

-- Your child feels uncomfortable if his or her diaper is wet or soiled.
+- Feel uncomfortable if their diaper is wet or soiled

-- Your child stays dry for periods of 2 hours or longer during the day.
+- Stay dry for periods of 2 hours or longer during the day

-- Your child wakes up from naps with a dry diaper.
+- Wake up from naps with a dry diaper

-- Your child can pull his or her pants down and then up again.
+- Can pull their pants down and then up again

 You may start noticing these signs when your child is 18 to 24 months of age.
-However, it is not uncommon for a child to still be in diapers at 2 and a half to 3 years of age.
+However, it is not uncommon for a child to still be in diapers at 2½ to 3 years of age.

-How should I prepare my child for toilet training?
+How do I prepare my child for toilet training?

-Before toilet training your child, place a potty chair in your child’s normal living and play area so that your child will become familiar with the potty.
+- Place a potty chair in your child’s normal living and play area so that they will become familiar with it.
 Consider placing a potty chair on each floor of the house if you live in a multilevel home.
-Allow your child to observe, touch and become familiar with the potty chair.
+Allow your child to observe, touch, and become used to the potty chair.

-Tell your child that the potty chair is his or her own chair.
-Allow your child to sit fully clothed on the potty chair, as if it were a regular chair.
-Allow your child to leave the potty chair at any time.
+- Tell your child that the potty chair is their own chair.
+Allow them to sit fully clothed on the potty chair, as if it were a regular chair.
+Allow them to leave the potty chair at any time.
 Do not force your child to spend time sitting on the chair.

-After your child has become used to the potty chair and sits on it regularly with his or her clothes on, try having your child sit on the potty without wearing pants and a diaper.
-Let your child become comfortable with sitting on the potty without wearing pants and a diaper.
+- Once your child is used to the potty chair, try having them sit on the potty without wearing pants or a diaper.
+Let them become comfortable with sitting on the potty this way.

-The next step is to show your child how the potty chair is used.
-Place stool from a dirty diaper into the potty chair.
+- Show your child how the potty chair is used.
+Place stool (poop) from a dirty diaper into the potty chair.
 Allow your child to observe the transfer of the bowel movement from the potty chair into the toilet.
-Let your child flush the toilet and watch the bowel movement disappear down the toilet.
+Let your child flush the toilet and watch the bowel movement disappear.

 How do I teach my child to use the toilet?

-In addition to watching for signals that your child needs to urinate or have a bowel movement, place your child on the potty at regular intervals.
-This may be as often as every 1 and a half to 2 hours.
+- Take note of your child’s bathroom schedule.
+Most children have a bowel movement once a day, usually within an hour after eating.
+Most children urinate within an hour after having a large drink.
+Use these times to watch for signals that your child needs to urinate or have a bowel movement.
+In addition, place your child on the potty at regular intervals.
+This may be as often as every 1½ to 2 hours.

 What about training pants?

-Doctors disagree about whether to use disposable training pants.
+Some doctors disagree about whether to use disposable training pants.
 Some think that training pants may confuse children and make them think it is okay to use them like diapers.
 This may slow the toilet training process.
 Others think training pants may be a helpful step when you are training your child.
-Sometimes, training pants are used at nighttime, when it is more difficult for a child to control his or her bladder.
+Sometimes, training pants are used at nighttime, when it is more difficult for a child to control their bladder.